martijnboland/apptext/website/docs/installation.md

 dotnet add package AppText.AdminApp
 ```

-Enable it in `Startup.cs` by extending the existing AppText registration:
+Enable it in in de services configuration by extending the existing AppText registration:

 ```csharp
 services.AddAppText()